Burchell's zebra: Physical characteristics

-Behavior
+Behaviour

 Like most plains zebras, Burchell's live in small family groups.
 These can be either harem or bachelor groups, with harem groups consisting of one stallion and one to six mares and their most recent foals, and bachelor groups containing two to eight unattached stallions.
 The males in bachelor herds are often the younger or older stallions of the population, as they are most likely not experienced enough or strong enough to defend breeding rights to a group of females from challengers.
 These small groups often congregate in larger herds around water and food sources, but still maintain their identity as family units while in the population gatherings.

 Range and adaptation

-Formerly, the Burchell's zebra range was centered north of the Vaal/Orange river system, extending northwest via southern Botswana to Etosha and the Kaokoveld, and southeast to Eswatini and KwaZulu-Natal.
+Formerly, the Burchell's zebra range was centred north of the Vaal/Orange river system, extending northwest via southern Botswana to Etosha and the Kaokoveld, and southeast to Eswatini and KwaZulu-Natal.
 Now extirpated in the middle portion, it survives at the northwestern and southeastern ends of the distribution.

 Burchell's zebra migrates the longest distance of any terrestrial animal in Africa, making a round trip of 500 km.
 They migrate from the Chobe River in Namibia to Nxai Pan National Park in Botswana.
 Their migration follows a straight north–south route almost entirely within the Kavango–Zambezi Transfrontier Conservation Area (KAZA).